Tommyshub/flask-movie-project/readme.md

 ## My reflections on the project

-I am proud of this project and I feel like I have learned a lot when creating it, but I regret not having time to fix the last things that I wanted to.

-For future projects I should laern to step away from a problem and do something else, either coding or something else.

-I spent too much time on issues I had with wtforms and handling of data and I think that it would have been good for me to take a step back and do something else instead of obsessing on an issue that I could not find the answer to at the moment.

-I noticed that the answers came to me during breaks when I did other things.

-I also knew that I did not have much time when I started this project and I should have managed my time a little bit better so that I could spend the last days testing and fine tuning the project and this is something that I need to keep in mind for future projects.
+I have realized after coming back to this project that I should have waited a bit with submitting it and I should have managed my time much better to start with.

+I could not get the api I was using to work properly and I was trying to fix that issue until the last moments before submitting the project and because of that I missed alot of issues with my code that I should have seen.